Introduction

 Account Id: kGj5epfCkuae7DJpezu5Qx6mp96gHmLv2kDPHHTdJaEVNptRt

-4. Create and Deploy a Nucleus
+Step 1: Create a Nucleus

 Example output: